 privilege_type

-REVOKE ALL PRIVILEGES ON DATABASE default FROM `[email protected]`
+REVOKE ALL PRIVILEGES ON DATABASE default FROM `[email protected]`Note: We do not support an explicit DENY command for objects.

 CREATE OR REPLACE VIEW view_name AS SELECT columnA, columnB FROM table_name WHERE columnC > 1000;